Trannics/CS151-InsertName/codeV2/README.md

 * '**getSubCommentsByDate**' and '**getSubCommentsByKarma**' methods get a sorted list of sub comments based on either date or karma

 ### 'JavaFX'
-* Manages tthe graphical user interface using JavaFX
+* Manages the graphical user interface using JavaFX
 * User Profile Display: Shows user profiles with information such as karma, posts, and comments
 * User Interaction: Allows users to actively upvote and downvote posts and comments
 * **NEW** - '**createSceneLogin**' Provides a graphical user interface for user login and creation